erasmus-without-paper/ewp-specs-architecture/README.md

  * It pushes (sends a POST request) proper notifications at the listening URLs.

 This process however is not as simple as it sounds.
-In order for this model to work faultlessly, the server SHOULD also gracefully handle temporary I/O errors (caused by, for example, a malfunction on the receiver's servers, or a misconfiguration on the sender's network, etc.).
+In order for this model to work faultlessly, the client SHOULD also gracefully handle temporary I/O errors (caused by, for example, a malfunction on the receiver's servers, or a misconfiguration on the sender's network, etc.).
 And this means that you SHOULD have a specialized queue-based component for the job.
 Let's call it an **EWP